Emlakçı (Real Estate Agent) – Turkey Property Guide

 Check licenses, reviews, and professional associations.

 To find a trustworthy emlakçı, verify their trade license via the Turkish Trade Registry.
-Look for agents affiliated with organizations like GİDER (Real Estate Agents Association) or TÜRKONFED.
-Read reviews on platforms like Hürriyet Emlak or Sahibinden.
+Read reviews on platforms like Google Maps or Sahibinden as well as Social Media Platforms.
 Avoid agents who demand upfront fees or lack a physical office.

 No, they’re not qualified for legal/tax guidance.